Quick Summary

 Team interaction and workflow relationships

-• Back-end Developer: They frequently collaborate with DevOps engineers on deployment pipelines, database administrators on data structure, and infrastructure teams on scaling solutions.
+• Back-end Developer: They frequently collaborate with DevOps engineers on deployment pipelines, database administrators on data structure, infrastructure teams on scaling solutions, and use tools like an API manager to handle integrations and monitor data flow between systems.

 • Front-end Developer: They work closely with UI/UX designers to implement visual designs, product managers on user flows, and marketing teams on tracking implementations.